- The NCI Grants Process

 Large Dollar Amount R01s

-All R01 applications with direct costs over $1,000,000 will be individually reviewed for funding selection by the NCI Scientific Program Leaders (SPL).
+All R01 applications with direct costs over $1,000,000 will be individually reviewed for funding selection.

 Request for Applications (RFA)

-RFA applications are considered for funding by the NCI Scientific Program Leaders (SPL).
+RFA applications are evaluated for funding.
 Success rates for RFAs will depend on the scientific merit and programmatic priority of each application, the number of applications submitted, and the amount of funds available.
 NCI does not consider it obligatory to use all funds set aside for any RFA.
 Please contact the program director listed on your summary statement if you have questions.

 Competing RPG Funding Policy Reductions

-R01 & U01 Categorical (Non-modular) Applications: Competing renewals (Type-2s) will be funded with no policy reduction applied.
+R01 & Non-RFA U01 Categorical (Non-modular) Applications: Competing renewals (Type-2s) will be funded at the capped level with no additional policy reduction applied.
 New Categorical Traditional (R01) grants (Type-1s) will generally be funded at a 17% reduction from the Initial Review Group (IRG) recommended level.

 R21 Applications: New (Type-1) applications requesting $175 thousand or less will generally be funded at a 6.5% reduction from the Initial Review Group (IRG) recommended level, and those requesting over $175 thousand in direct costs will generally be funded at an 8.5% reduction.

-Other RPG Reductions (P01, UM1, R33): Competing renewals (Type-2s) will be funded with no policy reduction applied.
+Other Non-percentiled RPGs (non-RFAs): Competing renewals (Type-2s) will be funded at the capped level with no additional policy reduction applied.
 New (Type-1) applications requesting $175 thousand or less will generally be funded at a 13% reduction from the Initial Review Group (IRG) recommended level, and those requesting over $175 thousand in direct costs will generally be funded at a 17% reduction.

 No Policy Reduction: No funding policy reductions will be applied to the following grant awards: